jenkinsci/failedJobDeactivator-plugin/README.md

 Detected jobs can either get deactivated or deleted.
 The rules can be chosen by the admin using the build-failure-analyzer-Plugin.

-## Maintainers
+## Maintainer
-Jochen A. Fürbacher - jochen.fuerbacher@1und1.de
+Jochen A. Fürbacher
+1&1 Telecommunication SE
+jochen.fuerbacher@1und1.de

 ## License
 The MIT License (MIT)